branst/AWS-Monitoring-Telegram-Bot/README.md

 ### Lambda Bot

 To the deploy the second Lambda function let's use the CLAUDIA.JS CLI.
-It requires a [JSON file](bot/aditional_policies.json) which contains aditional IAM Policies to access RDS, ECS, Cloudwatch and Athena.
+It requires a [JSON file](bot/aditional_policies.json) which contains additional IAM Policies to access RDS, ECS, Cloudwatch and Athena.
 Feel free to add more policies as needed.

 List of supported services, commands and their required environment variables.